vives-ai-edge/ai-edge/docs/overview/frameworks/README.md

 [Homepage of the ESP-IDF framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/#)

 This framework is used to create and compile code for ESP-based systems such as the ESP-EYE.
 The framework is used as a plug-in for Visual Studio Code.
 It provides a self-sufficient SDK for any generic application development on these platforms, using programming languages such as C and C++.
+Instead of ESP-IDF, PlatformIO provides the same functionality to compile code for ESP-based systems.

 This tool is used to program the ESP-EYE board, used in the hands-on workshop on embedded vision.